hbkworld/open-api-tutorials/tutorials/streaming_multi_module.md

 For a full overview of synchronization options refer to the [LAN-XI Product Data](https://www.bksv.com/-/media/literature/Product-Data/bp2215.ashx) documentation.

-(*) With the exception of types 3676 and 3677, as noted earlier
+(*) With the exception of LAN-XI Modules Type 3676 and 3677, as noted earlier

 # Multi-Socket Streaming